Exemption under Section 40

 - the product is for use in conjunction with the calibration of scientific, measuring or safety equipment.

-Only a very limited range of products meet these criteria.
+Only a very limited range of products meet these criteria listed above.
 One example of a product that may meet the criteria is a halon fire suppression system aboard an aircraft.

 The department examines applications made for exemptions under Section 40 very carefully, with reference to Montreal Protocol guidelines, before submitting the application to the Minister for consideration.